guttih/voffcon/README.md

 ## The basics for the node server
 ### Overview
-This application is a server intended to run on a computer where it can access esp8266 devices running a special server program which was developed for this server in mind.
+This application is a server intended to run on a computer where it can access the esp8266 and esp32 devices which run running a special server program which was developed for this server in mind.
 <div style="text-align:center">
   <img src="docs/images/diagram_ardos.png" width="500" alt="Overnew image of the whole system" />
 </div>